-An employee, who is in violation of Brown University's policies on alcohol, shall be subject to disciplinary actions in accordance with Brown University policies and procedures.
+An employee, who is in violation of Brown University's policies on alcohol, shall be subject to disciplinary actions in accordance with Brown University policies and procedures; additionally, this discipline may include the completion of an appropriate rehabilitation program.
 Disciplinary action involving alcohol violations by employees will result in disciplinary actions up to and including termination of employment.
 Any disciplinary action imposed by the University may be in addition to any penalty imposed by an off-campus authority.
 Employees are subject to prosecution under applicable local, state or federal laws.